marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

     areas: array_like
         the sectional areas of the grains

-    correct_diameter: a positive integer or float
+    correct_diameter: None or positive scalar
-        this adds the width of the grain boundaries to correct the diameters.
+        add the width of the grain boundaries to correct the diameters.
 If correct_diameter is not declared no correction is considered.

     Returns